andrelmmiranda/andrelmmiranda/README.md

 - 👋 Hi, I’m @andrelmmiranda
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning HTML, CSS, JavaScript and React
+- 🌱 I’m currently learning HTML, CSS, JavaScript/Node and MongoDB
 - 💞️ I’m looking to collaborate on something cool
 - 📫 How to reach me: andrelmmiranda@gmail.com